anoma/nspec/docs/system_architecture/identity/identity.juvix.md

 We can also define a kind of identity _equivalence_: _A_ `readsSameAs` _B_ precisely when _A_ `readsFor` _B_ and _B_ `readsFor` _A_.
-This means that, in general, if you want to encrypt a message to _A_, but for whatever reason it's cheaper to encrypt a message for _B_, it's safe to some use _B_ instead, and vice versa.
+This means that, in general, if you want to encrypt a message to _A_, but for whatever reason it's cheaper to encrypt a message for _B_, it's safe to just use _B_ instead, and vice versa.

 In total, _A_ `equivalent` _B_ when _A_ `readsSameAs` _B_ and _A_ `signsSameAs`